 At the hotel

 Spa, gym, gardens, a stash of DVDs and CDs, and free WiFi throughout.
-In-rooms: flatscreen TV, iPod dock, DVD/CD player and minibar.
+In-rooms: flatscreen TV, iPod dock, Nespresso coffee machine, minibar and Ex Voto bath products.

 Our favourite rooms